Saint-Esprit, Paris: History

-The population in the neighbourhood in the eastern part of the 12th arrondissement had been growing since 1860, creating a need for a large church.
+The population of the 12th arrondissement had been growing since 1860, creating a need for a large church.
 The triangular parcel of land the church now occupies between avenue Daumesnil and rue Claude Decaen was purchased in 1927 by the Archbishop, Cardinal Dubois, and his auxiliary Mgr Crépin.

 The Église du Saint-Esprit was built between 1928 and 1935.
 The crypt was inaugurated in 1929 and served as a chapel while the upper part of the church was being built.
 The work progressed slowly due to lack of funding.
 When Cardinal Dubois died in 1929, he was replaced by Bishop Verdier, who resumed construction in 1932.
 His bust is above the main door.

 The interior decor of the church was protected as a monument historique by the Ministry of Culture on 17 August 1979.
 The entire edifice was designated a historical monument in 1992.

 Architecture

 The architecture of the church—with its juxtaposition of Byzantine influence and reinforced concrete—is 'absolutely unique.'

 The architect, Paul Tournon, designed and built the church, following a plan inspired by that of the Hagia Sophia in Istanbul.